samuelcolvin/smokeshow/README.md

 Deploy temporary websites via HTTP.

 If you need to do any of the following:
-* preview a site before launch
+* 🚀 preview a site before launch
-* view the HTML version of coverage reports
+* 🙈 view the HTML version of coverage reports
-* create a quick website to show someone something
+* 👀 create a quick website to show someone something

 _hightmp_ is here to help, it lets you use HTTP to upload files to create a static website.
 30 days after that site is created, it vanishes.

 A few advantages:
-* It's free
+* 💸 It's free
-* You don't need to sign up, just create a key using the script below
+* 🔑 You don't need to sign up, just create a key using the script below
-* It's super fast around the world, _hightmp_ uses CloudFlare's 280+ edge servers to store files meaning their next to your users
+* 💨 It's super fast around the world, _hightmp_ uses CloudFlare's 280+ edge locations to store files meaning they're next to your users

 ## Usage